 How much does an engineering study cost?

-The cost of an engineering study varies and depends on the hours spent measuring the system, preparing calculations, and load testing.
+The cost of an engineering study varies and depends on the hours spent measuring your overhead lifting system, preparing calculations, and load testing.
 Any information the customer provides up-front can ease the process and reduce time spent in research, especially on older systems or obsolete equipment.
 We understand that budgets are tight, and we provide free quotations and competitive estimates.
 Pricing starts at about $2,500 and up.

 Shupper-Brickle offers comprehensive overhead crane engineering services.
 Contact us for more information or read our case studies on crane engineering.